-- The use of hazardous substances in School will be kept to a minimum. - The Head of Science and the Bursar will complete a COSHH assessment for all hazardous substances used on site.
+- The use of hazardous substances in School will be kept to a minimum. - The Head of Science and the Director of Finance and Resources will complete a COSHH assessment for all hazardous substances used on site.

 Control and Management of Ionising Radiation and Radioactive Substances